How to Fix Frizzy Bangs

 Environmental factors can also change the texture of your hair.
 Heat and humidity are the main culprits here.

-But when we’re talking about bangs, specifically, the natural curl and thinness of the hair make it frizzier than other styles.
+But when we’re talking about frizzy bangs, one of the many variations of frizzy hair, the natural curl and thinness of the hair make it worse than other styles.

 First of all, natural bouncy hair tends to have a natural curl in it.
 This means that your natural waves bounce upwards and outwards, making them more difficult to manage.